The Bankrate promise

 Proportional and non-proportional agreements

 A proportional reinsurance is also known as a “pro rata.”
-Under this agreement, the reinsurer will receive a prorated share of the insurer’s premiums.
+Under this agreement, the reinsurer will receive a prorated share of the primary insurer’s premiums.
 It then requires the reinsurance company to take on a percentage of the losses.

 How does reinsurance affect insurance rates?